 In 2016 she was named a “DP on the Rise” by Paste magazine.
 Additional DP credits include: Loves Her Gun (SXSW 2013 Lewis Black Award), The Golden Rut (Austin Film Festival 2016), and Bad At Dancing (which won the Golden Bear at Berlinale in 2015), and she was an additional cinematographer on Holy Hell (Sundance 2016).

 Lois Saint-Jacques is a graduate of the City University of New York with a Bachelor of Fine Arts in Film and Video.
-She has five years of post-production experience in short-form/promo production, where she has produced, and at times edited, episodic promos for the History Channel.
-Mama Bears is her first documentary project.
+She has over seven years of post-production experience and has produced, and at times edited, episodic promos for the History Channel.

-In her free time, Lois freelances as a photographer, and produces videos for (as well as sings in!) a community choir, Here to Sing—a new and inclusive contemporary/rock choir.
+In her free time, Lois freelances as a photographer and produces videos for (as well as sings in!) a community choir, Here to Sing—an inclusive contemporary/rock choir.